android/platform-samples/README.md

 > **Note:** the `app` module is required to bring together all the samples but it's not relevant
 > for their functionality, you can simply ignore it.
 The wiring is done under the hood and an
 > implementation detail not needed to understand any sample functionality.

-### Deeplink to sample

-To open a specific sample directly you can use one of the auto-generated configurations.

-1. Build the project at least once
-2. Open `Run Configuration` dropdown
-3. Select sample name
-4. Run

-> **Tip:** use `⌃⌥R` or `Alt+Shift+F10` shortcut to open the full list and launch the selected one.

 ## Reporting Issues